DeanJain/JavaBigdata/README.md

 * ex.
 Java IO FileInputStream->BufferedInputStream->ObjectInputStream->xxx

 Flyweight Pattern -
-* make flyweight objects by sharing as much data as possible in memory
+* make flyweight objects by sharing as much value as possible in memory
 * ex Integer in Java stores a cache of all integer objects which are shared using valueOf
 * share same objects across needs the object to be immutable